hariszaf/microbetag/docs/cytoApp.md

 ![pathway_compl](../assets/images/app/pathwayCompl.png)

-Last but not least, in the final column a link to a related KEGG map is provided where KO available in the beneficiary species are colored with pink and those provided by the donor in the scenario of the potential metabolic interaction with green.
+In the final column a link to a related KEGG map is provided where KO available in the beneficiary species are colored with pink and those provided by the donor in the scenario of the potential metabolic interaction with green.
-In the following screenshot the map of the highlighted complementarity regarding the biosynthesis of Methionine is shown.
+The screenshot below illustrates the highlighted complementarity in the biosynthesis of methionine.

 ![methionine_kegg_map](../assets/images/app/keggMap.png)

+Moerover, *microbetag* may also return seed complements.
-Likewise, for the seed complementarities, a new panel is displayed when such are present in an edge.
+Like in the case of the patwhay complementarities, a new panel is displayed when seed complements are available for an edge.
 Here is an example:

 ![kegg_seed_map](../assets/images/app/seedComplPanel.png)

-Please, look out for the [*seed scores*](./modules/modules.md#seed-scores-based-on-genome-scale-draft-reconstructions-gems) that are usually also shown there.
+[*Seed scores*](./modules/modules.md#seed-scores-based-on-genome-scale-draft-reconstructions-gems) between the two genomes are also shown here.
+Remebmer that like the edge under study, seed scores have also *directionality*; seed score for competiotion  between $genome_A$ and $genome_B$ is not necessarily the same with the one between $genome_B$ and $genome_A$.
 Those scores are only indicative and they should not be considered as fact of observed cooperation/competition.
+Seed complements are then recorded in the same way as pathway complementarities.

-This time it is KEGG COMPOUNDS that are highlighted in the maps and it is not certain that a specific KEGG MODULE is added in those the beneficiary species can go for.
+However, there is no *Complement* column as this time it is not a specific KEGG MODULE that is supported, rather a potential range of functions that can be viewer through the colored url.
+Also, a new column provides the ModelSEED compound id that was actually found as a complement and was then mapped to their KEGG corresponding one.

 ![kegg_seed_map](../assets/images/app/seedKeggMap.png)